dbochicchio/vera-VirtualDevices/README.md

 Just download [this file](https://github.com/akbooer/openLuup/blob/master/openLuup/http_async.lua) if you're running this plug-in on Vera, and copy it with the plug-in files.

-Async HTTP is strongly recommended.
+> **Remarks**: async HTTP is strongly recommended.
 The plug-in will automatically detect it and use it if present, unless curl commands are specified.

 # Async update of device's status
 Version 2.0 introduced support for async updates of device's commands.